davidd-55/sNNake/index.md

 - **Assessment Paragraph:**
 In this section, we will analyze how long it took for the agent to learn how to play Snake under various conditions.
 The conditions are as follows: (1) reinforcement algorithm playing Snake, (2) reinforcement algorithm evolved using genetic algorithms playing Snake, and (3) agents are forced to collaborate playing multiplayer Snake.

 - **Ethics Paragraph:** Reinforcement algorithms similar to the algorithms we used in training our agent to play Snake utilize rewards mechanisms to drive their behavior.
-Humans define these rewards, which can often lead to potentially unexpected outcomes when we don't truly consider the ramifications of these definitions.
+With our specific application and generally with reinforcement algorithms, humans define these rewards.
+This can often lead to unexpected outcomes when we don't truly consider the ramifications of these definitions.

 ## Literature Review